barckl3y/barckl3y/README.md

 <hr>

-I am 35 years old.
+I am 37 years old.

 - 🖥 System's Engineer
-- 👨🏻‍💻 Web Developer
+- 👨🏻‍💻 Web Developer (Python & Django Developer)
 - 📱 Ios & Android Developer with React Native
 - 🇪🇨 Ecuadorian
-- 🤑 Freelancer
+- 🤑 Freelancer , write or call me.

 ## For the moment

+- 👥  I worked in a public company called Mintel (Ministerio de Telecomunicaciones) as Developer (Full Time).
+I had been working there for 2 years.
-- 👥  I work in a public company called Dinardap as Developer (Full Time).
-I've been working there for 10 years.
+- 👥  I worked in a public company called Dinardap as Developer (Full Time).
+I had been working there for 11 years.
-- 🧭  I am freelance and CEO of Webuggers in my Free Time.
+- 🧭  I am freelance and CEO of Webuggers in my Free Time ; In this place we make custom computer programs.

 ## Skills
 - 👨‍💻  Asp.net , C# , Entity Framework , LinQ